Has your startup has reached the point where you need to make your first hire?

 Transparency helps to build trust

-If show that you’ve got nothing to hide, employees will be slower to negatively judge any decisions you make, ‘for the good of the company.’
+If shown that you’ve got nothing to hide, employees will be slower to negatively judge any decisions you make, ‘for the good of the company.’

 Employees will be more understanding if you need to make any changes in the company that might have a somewhat negative impact on them – as they’ll know the ‘why’ behind the changes.

 It also helps to keep distracting gossip and office politics to a minimum, as people know exactly what is going on.
-Transparency causes rumours to instantly evaporate.
+Transparency causes rumors to instantly evaporate.

 Transparency also makes it easier to solve any problems you might have in the business